ATTPC/Spyral/docs/user_guide/config/pad.md

 ## pad_geometry_path

 This is the path to a `.csv` file containing the mapping of pad number to X-Y coordinate location in millimeters.

-## pad_gain_path

-This is the path to a `.csv` file containing the mapping of pad number to a gain correction factor.
-It corrects the relative gain offset of the small and large pads.
-This currently has essentially no impact on the Spyral analysis and is in the process of being removed.

 ## pad_time_path